Aliasing

 This full-sized image shows what a properly sampled image of a brick wall should look like with a screen of sufficient resolution.

 When the resolution is reduced without proper filtering, aliasing appears in the form of a moiré pattern.

 A physical motion of a camera at a constant shutter speed may create temporal aliasing known as the wagon wheel effect.
 The velocity of the camera, moving towards the right, constantly increases at the same rate (while to the camera, the objects appear sliding to the left).
 Halfway through the 24-second loop, the objects appear to suddenly shift and head in the reverse direction, towards the right.

-In signal processing and related disciplines, aliasing is a phenomenon that a reconstructed signal from samples of the original signal contains low frequency components that are not present in the original one.
-This is caused when, in the original signal, there are components at frequency exceeding a certain frequency called Nyquist frequency, $f_s / 2$, where $f_s$ is the sampling frequency (undersampling).
+In digital signal processing, aliasing is a phenomenon in which a reconstructed signal from samples of the original signal contains low frequency components that are not present in the original one.
+This is caused when, in the original signal, there are components at frequency exceeding a certain frequency called Nyquist frequency, $f_\text{s} / 2$, where $f_\text{s}$ is the sampling frequency (undersampling).
 This is because typical reconstruction methods use low frequency components while there are a number of frequency components, called aliases, which sampling result in the identical sample.
 It also often refers to the distortion or artifact that results when a signal reconstructed from samples is different from the original continuous signal.

 Aliasing can occur in signals sampled in time, for instance in digital audio or the stroboscopic effect, and is referred to as temporal aliasing.
 Aliasing in spatially sampled signals (e.g., moiré patterns in digital images) is referred to as spatial aliasing.

 Aliasing is generally avoided by applying low-pass filters or anti-aliasing filters (AAF) to the input signal before sampling and when converting a signal from a higher to a lower sampling rate.
 Suitable reconstruction filtering should then be used when restoring the sampled signal to the continuous domain or converting a signal from a lower to a higher sampling rate.
-For spatial anti-aliasing, the types of anti-aliasing include fast approximate anti-aliasing (FXAA), multisample anti-aliasing, and supersampling.
+For spatial anti-aliasing, the types of anti-aliasing include fast approximate anti-aliasing (FXAA), multisample anti-aliasing (MSAA), and supersampling.
+Temporal anti-aliasing is a special case of MSAA where pixel samples are collected over multiple frames.